The exhibition LA COULEUR DU VENT has just arrived from France and will be on view in the following cities:

-In this workshop, Edgard will focus on teaching a Dorfner style binding, from the German book designer Otto Dorfner.
+In this workshop, Edgard will focus on teaching his Dorfner style binding, named after the German book designer Otto Dorfner.
 Students will be using leather, MDF, and wood veneers.

 Brother Edgard Claes is a monk in the Crosier Order in the Netherlands.
 He has developed inventive techniques in bookbinding, especially in the use of polycarbonate.
 He is well known throughout the world for his creativity and expert skills, and teaches throughout Europe.
 This will be his first visit and teaching opportunity in the US.
 He was born and raised in Achel, Belgium and worked for many years in his bindery in Denderleeuw, Belgium.
 He moved to a larger Crosier monastery in the Netherlands only a few years ago, where he continues to work in a bindery which he built himself.
 Edgard also an accomplished painter and sculptor.